Power outage cancels, diverts flights at Kennedy Airport

 The agency did not provide any estimate of how many flights were canceled or diverted, but thousands of travelers were likely affected.

-Yahayra Hunt and her husband were stuck in a hotel near the airport Friday after their flight to Rome was canceled Thursday.
+Yahayra Hunt and her husband were sent to a hotel near the airport after their flight to Rome was canceled Thursday.
 They’re part of a group of 16 people who booked an 11-day tour to Italy and Israel.

-“We actually have another agent trying to see if we can find another airport to fly out of,” she said.
-“It’s a nightmare.”

-Hunt, 46, said they would like to leave the hotel and see the city as they wait.
-But they don’t want to risk missing a rescheduled flight.
+Hunt, 46, said members of her group were told Friday that their flight to Italy wouldn’t take place until Monday.

 “Being stuck in a hotel during your vacation is not fair at all,” said Hunt, who owns a beauty salon in North Carolina.